eProsima/Fast-DDS-monitor/docs/rst/user_manual/layout.rst

 For the explanation of how to configure this bar refer to the section :ref:`shortcuts_bar`.

+.. _left_sidebar_layout:

 Left Sidebar
 ============

-In this side bar the it will be shown the different entities that has been discovered by the monitor.
+In this side bar it will be shown the different entities that has been discovered by the monitor.
-They will be shown in interactive lists that the user could press in order to select a specific entity.
+They will be displayed in interactive lists that the user could press in order to select a specific entity.

 For more information about what is an entity and how are they divided refer to :ref:`entities`.
+For more information about what means to select an entity refer to :ref:`selected_entity`.

 DDS Panel
 ---------